Malleus Maleficarum

-The Malleus elevates sorcery to the criminal status of heresy and recommends that secular courts prosecute it as such.
-The Malleus suggests torture to effectively obtain confessions and the death penalty as the only certain remedy against the evils of witchcraft.
-At the time of its publication, heretics were frequently sentenced to be burned alive at the stake and the Malleus encouraged the same treatment of witches.
-Despite its condemnation by the clergy, the book enjoyed a period of popularity among literate laymen.
+The Malleus calls sorcery heresy, which was a crime at the time, and recommends that secular courts prosecute it as such.
+The Malleus suggests torture to get confessions and death as the only certain way to end the "evils of witchcraft."
+When it was published, heretics were often sentenced to be burned alive at the stake and the Malleus suggested the same for "witches."
+Despite, or perhaps because of, being condemned by some members of the church, the Malleus was very popular.